Iron deficiency is particularly common in women during pregnancy because of the increased iron needed to grow a healthy baby.

 My core vision is to promote statistical excellence in medical research.
 When used appropriately, statistical approaches can provide valid answers to important questions.
 Alternatively, inappropriately used or selectively reported statistics can yield distorted or misleading results.
 It is rewarding to be part of large, collaborative teams committed to delivering quality answers to important health questions.

-Associate Professor Elizabeth Holliday is a Senior Lecturer in Biostatistics in the School of Medicine and Public Health at the University of Newcastle.
+Professor Elizabeth Holliday is a Senior Lecturer in Biostatistics in the School of Medicine and Public Health at the University of Newcastle.
 She has training in mathematics and molecular bioscience (BSc Hons I), biostatistics (MSc) and genetic statistics (PhD).

-Associate Professor Holliday has a significant track record spanning genetic statistics and biostatistics.
+Professor Holliday has a significant track record spanning genetic statistics and biostatistics.
 She has attracted $2.5 million in nationally competitive research grants/fellowships and produced over 100 peer-reviewed publications.
 She has strong expertise in large scale genetic studies of complex traits and has both led and contributed to international genetic studies, resulting in discoveries published in Nature (x3), Nature Genetics (x11) and Science (x1), plus a range of other quality journals.